Bgujer/ROAM-Robotic_Welding_Senior_Design/docs/index.md

 <section class="roam-section roam-section--objective">
   <p class="roam-kicker">Main Objective</p>
-  <h2>Build a dependable robotic welding system for real lab use</h2>
+  <h2>Build a dependable and inexpensive robotic welding system for real-world use</h2>
   <p>
-    The ROAM / Rapid Prototyping Lab (RPL) Robotic Welding Senior Design Project's (Fall 2025 - Spring 2026) spcope involved integrating a <strong>UFactory xArm 850</strong> with manual welding hardware.
+    The ROAM / Rapid Prototyping Lab (RPL) Robotic Welding Senior Design Project (Fall 2025-Spring 2026) focused on integrating a <strong>UFactory xArm 850</strong> with manual welding hardware to build a welding package that supports manufacturing at ROAM Electric, an electric motorcycle company in Kenya.
-    Our objective is to design a safe and repeatable weld execution while holding a project cost objective near <strong>$20,000</strong> to allow for an acessable price-point for our project's end user, ROAM Electric.
+    Our objective is to deliver safe, repeatable weld execution while holding project costs near <strong>$20,000</strong> to allow for an accessible price point for our end user, ROAM Electric.
   </p>
 </section>